arcusmaximus/TrRebootModTools/Documentation.md

 #### Bone hiding

 TR skeletons contain quite a few bones that aren't used for deforming the model.
-To reduce clutter, the addon hides these bones by either moving them to the second bone layer (Blender 3) or into a hidden bone collection (Blender 4).
-So, if you import a file that seems to have way too few bones (like tr11_lara.drm), check this layer/bone collection.
+To reduce clutter, the addon moves these bones into a hidden bone collection.
+So, if you import a file that seems to have way too few bones (like tr11_lara.drm), check this bone collection.

 #### Twist bones